On The War Memorial Trail….. The WWII Soldier From Barney’s River Who Lost His Life During The Battle of Groningen

 Thank you to Hazel Albert, Stephen Albert, Kent Caldwell, Colleen Hartling, Teri Haynes, and Leo Gaudet for sharing photos and anecdotes.
 Kudos to CTV’s Atlantic Live At 5 for helping to get the word out on this quest of remembrance.
 Atlantic Canadians remember their loved ones who are buried overseas.

 More photos and stories in Atlantic Canada Remembers – Part 5!
-If you have photos or information to share, please email Pieter at dariadv@yahoo.ca, comment on the blog, or tweet to @researchmemori1
+If you have photos or information to share, please email Pieter at memorialtrail@gmail.com, or comment on the blog.

 Missed the previous postings in this series?
 See: